liampetti/jADM1/README.md

 Based on the Matlab code produced for the Benchmark Simulation Model No 2 (BSM2) produced by the International Water Association's Task Group for Mathematical Modelling of Anaerobic Digestion Processes.

+This work has been created at:

+Lehrstuhl für Strömungsmechanik

+Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)

+When using this program in your studies please cite as follows:
+Pettigrew, L.: jADM1 - A Java implementation of the Anaerobic Digestion Model No 1.
+URL https://github.com/liampetti/jADM1, online (2015).

 #Interface and Usage
 A command line interface can be used to run simulations with the following command line arguments: